 Are we missing something, or did Wilt deserve the MVP?
-During that season, he averaged unfathomable 50 PPG and 25 RPG!
-Not to mention the iconic 100 point game, which happened the same season.
+During that season, he averaged an unfathomable 50 PPG and 25 RPG!
+Not to mention the iconic 100-point game, which happened the same season.
 So how in the world did he not win?

 Bill Russell had a fantastic season too, but when it comes down to the numbers, he had much lower stats than Wilt with about 19 PPG and 24 RPG.
 Some people would argue that Oscar Robertson should’ve been voted higher than Russell, seeing as that was the year Robertson averaged a triple-double with 30 PPG.

 Russell’s Boston Celtics had the best record in the league (60-20) and went on to win the NBA title that year.
 Wilt’s Philadelphia Warriors were 49-31 (a third-best record), and Oscar’s Cincinnati Royals were 43-37 (fourth-best).

 The MVP voting was Russell with 297 points, Wilt 152, and Oscar 135.
 It seems harsh to have Wilt’s numbers and not win the MVP Award and to have the first triple-double for a season in NBA history (Oscar) and to come in third in the MVP voting.

 Back then, MVP was voted by fellow players, and they liked Russell more.
 He also averaged a lot of minutes and played pretty good defense, so maybe the rest of the league felt he was more “valuable.”

 Bill Simmons wrote about this particular controversy in his book.
 He argued that it was because Chamberlain was somewhat selfish, obsessed with the stats, and didn’t care about winning nearly as much whereas Bill was ultimately the complete opposite.